- About the Portal

 Hybris © 1987 – 1988

-Copying and/or distributing the intellectual property of Cope-Com is illegal and is strictly prohibited by domestic and international intellectual property laws.
+Copying and/or distributing the intellectual property of Cope-Com is illegal.
+It is strictly prohibited by domestic and international intellectual property laws.

 Further information please use: mrcopecom@gmail.com